drbobrinkman/CSE270B/SCHEDULE.md

 > Group formation for final project games project.

-Weeklet 5 (Jan 20/21)
+Weeklet 5 (Jan 21)
 ----

 > Play: Your choice
 > ---
-> For Monday morning: Select one game from the library.
+> For Tuesday morning: Select one game from the library.
 Each student should select a different
 > game, and this will be the basis for your final essay.

 > Reading/writing: